+Each year, billions of pounds of trash and other pollutants enter the ocean.
 Where does this pollution come from?
 Where does it go?
-Some of the debris ends up on our beaches, washed in with the waves and tides, some sinks, some is eaten by marine animals that mistake it for food, and some accumulates in ocean gyres.
-Other forms of pollution that impact the health of the ocean come from a single, known sources, such as oil spills, or from accumulation of many dispersed sources, such as fertilizer from our yards.
+Some of the debris ends up on our beaches, washed in with the waves and tides.
+Some debris sinks, some is eaten by marine animals that mistake it for food, and some accumulates in ocean gyres.
+Other forms of pollution that impact the health of the ocean come from sources like oil spills or from accumulation of many dispersed sources, such as fertilizer from our yards.

-The majority of pollutants going into the ocean come from activities on land.
-Natural processes and human activities along the coastlines and far inland affect the health of our ocean.
-One of the biggest sources is called nonpoint source pollution, which occurs as a result of runoff.
-Nonpoint source pollution includes many small sources, like septic tanks, cars, trucks, and boats, plus larger sources, such as farms, livestock ranches, and timber harvest areas.
+The majority of pollutants that make their way into the ocean come from human activities along the coastlines and far inland.
+One of the biggest sources of pollution is nonpoint source pollution, which occurs as a result of runoff.
+Nonpoint source pollution can come from many sources, like septic tanks, vehicles, farms, livestock ranches, and timber harvest areas.
 Pollution that comes from a single source, like an oil or chemical spill, is known as point source pollution.
-Often these events have large impacts, but fortunately, they occur less often.
+Point source pollution events often have large impacts, but fortunately, they occur less often.
 Discharge from faulty or damaged factories or water treatment systems is also considered point source pollution.

-Sometimes it is not the type of material, but its concentration that determines whether it is a pollutant.
+Sometimes it is not the type of material, but its concentration that determines whether a substance is a pollutant.
 For example, the nutrients nitrogen and phosphorus are essential elements for plant growth.
 However, if they are too abundant in a body of water, they can stimulate an overgrowth of algae, triggering an event called an algal bloom.
-Some algal blooms can be harmful to humans or marine life.
-Excess nutrients entering a body of water, either through natural or human activities, can also result in hypoxic or dead zones.
+Harmful algal blooms (HABs), also known as “red tides,” grow rapidly and produce toxic effects that can affect marine life and sometimes even humans.
+Excess nutrients entering a body of water, either through natural or human activities, can also result in hypoxia or dead zones.
 When large amounts of algae sink and decompose in the water, the decomposition process consumes oxygen and depletes the supply available to healthy marine life.
-Most of the marine species that live in these areas either die or, if they are mobile (such as fish), leave the area.
-Habitats that would normally be teeming with life become, essentially, biological deserts.
+Many of the marine species that live in these areas either die or, if they are mobile (such as fish), leave the area.

-Whether students live near the coasts or far inland, they are a part of the problem — and the solution — to ocean pollution.
-Through education, students can be informed of the types of pollution and actions that they can do to prevent further pollution of the ocean.
-This collection contains resources and and information to help students better understand ocean pollution and what they can do to prevent it.Updated June 2018
+Whether humans live near the coasts or far inland, they are a part of the problem — and the solution — to ocean pollution.
+Through this collection of resources and information, students can be informed of the types of pollution harming our ocean, and learn about actions they can take to prevent further pollution no matter where they live.